-Plymouth Vermont is a town in Windsor County, located in the "Eastern Vermont Gateway" region of the state, just off scenic Route 100 which spans the entire length of the State of Vermont.
+Plymouth Vermont is a town in Windsor County, located in the Woodstock-Quechee region of the state, just off scenic Route 100 which spans the entire length of the State of Vermont.

 The 30th President of the United States, Calvin Coolidge, was born and buried in Plymouth, Vermont.
 The Calvin Coolidge State Historic Site, located in the village of Plymouth Notch, is considered one of the best preserved Presidential sites in the nation.
 The State of Vermont, Division for Historic Preservation owns and maintains the Coolidge Homestead and the village of Plymouth Notch.